Readings from The Revised Common Lectionary

 When Are the Readings Used?

 The lectionary provides readings for Sundays, Holy Days, and daily worship.
-In the Holy Communion service on Sundays and Holy Days, the readings typically follow this order:
+In the Holy Communion service, the readings typically follow this order:

 Lectionary Calendars and Variations

-Different churches and regions may use variations of the lectionary.
-For example, in Australia, the Anglican Church publishes an annual booklet called An Australian Lectionary, which includes readings for Sundays, Holy Days, and daily prayers.
+Different regions may use variations.
+In Australia, the Anglican Church publishes An Australian Lectionary, which includes daily prayers and specific local feast days.

 Year Cycles